-Instructor: Kristian Estevez (Kj719@ufl.edu)

-Course Code: ECO 3704

-Office: MAT 328

-Office Hours: Monday and Wednesdays 11:30 a.m. - 12:30 p.m. (in-person and on Zoom (Zoom Personal Meeting ID: 381-154-4451))

-Academic Year: Summer A 2024
+Instructor: Kristian Estevez (Kj719@ufl.edu) Course Code: ECO 3704 Office: MAT 328 Office Hours: After class on Mondays, Wednesdays, and Thursdays Academic Year: Summer A 2025

 Course Objectives

 This main objective of this course is to provide a thorough analysis of modern trade theory, trade policy, and its welfare implications.
 We will analyze trade models in depth in order to discuss the benefits and consequences of international trade and globalization.
 We will examine factor movements, imperfect markets, and the effect of trade on wages and income distribution.
 Time permitting, the course might slightly delve into international finance in order to discuss different exchange rate regimes, their effect on monetary/fiscal policy, and economic integration.